Edtrea/Screeps-World/README.md

 # Tower
-During room state 1 & 2, towers will focus on repairing structures.
+During room state 1 or 2, towers will focus on repairing structures.

 During room state 3, towers will attack NPC invaders but focus on repairing structures or healing creeps during player invasion.